- Housing and Human Services

 Food Bank Program

-The Foodbank Program operated by the Frederick Community Action Agency (FCAA) provides a three- to five-day supply of food to families and individuals who are facing an economic crisis and cannot afford to buy their groceries.
-The FCAA Foodbank serves between 600 to 800 households each month ranging from very low-income families who use the foodbank on a regular basis to moderate-income families who are facing a financial crisis and need food assistance.
+The Food Bank Program operated by HHS provides a three- to five-day supply of food to individuals and families who are facing an economic crisis and cannot afford to buy their groceries.

 Volunteers are needed to: